 Lifeline Equine Therapy Services (LETS Program)

 Lifeline's LETS Program incorporates rescued horses into our Team to facilitate the healing of veterans, military personnel, VA caregivers, and first responders who may be suffering from a host of debilitating mental health conditions, including depression, anxiety, PTSD, moral injury, MST, suicidal ideation, and survivor's guilt.
-We offer Equine-Assisted Services, including psychotherapy, decompression, and team building, using the EAGALA Model.
-We provide services to veterans and military personnel at no cost, thanks to funding from the Maryland Department of Veterans Affairs and other sources.
+We offer Equine-Assisted Services, including EAGALA-Model psychotherapy, certified professional life coaching, health and wellness coaching, trauma-informed yoga, decompression, and team building.
+We provide subsidized services to veterans and military personnel, thanks to funding from the Maryland Department of Veterans Affairs and other sources.

 We offer individual, couple, family, and group therapy in Montgomery County at Greystoke Farm, located at 22600 Robin Ct, Gaithersburg, MD.